cloudentity/pyron/README.md

 <a id="config-api-groups"></a>
 ### API Groups

-API Groups allow to separate routing rule sets.
+API Groups allow separating routing rule sets.
 You can define a set of rules and expose it on a domain and/or base-path.
-Incoming request is initially matched against domain and base-path and then dispatched to appropriate set for further processing.
+An incoming request is initially matched against domain and base-path and then dispatched to appropriate set for further processing.

 ```json